Have you ever wondered why you can no longer remain anonymous?

 Swire advises, “Follow the front-page test.”
 “Don’t send messages or emails with comments that would disturb you if they appeared on the newspaper’s front page.”
 That’s the counsel I offer to intelligence agencies and the advice I give regular people.”

-They will be far more concerned about maintaining their anonymity when dealing with people they engage with daily.
+They will be far more concerned about maintaining anonymity when dealing with people they engage with daily.

 “You might not care if a busy bureaucrat or an internet business has access to those gossipy emails,” Swire adds.
 “But you would care if your boss sees them instead.”

-But suppose we’re going to attach real cultural significance to anonymity and safeguard it as a fundamental human right.
-It will take much more than individual effort and more than encryption apps you can download to your phone.
+But suppose we will attach cultural significance to anonymity and safeguard it as a fundamental human right.
+It will take much more than individual effort and encryption apps you can download to your phone.

-If you are concerned about remaining anonymous contact us and Amicus International Consulting.
+If you are concerned about remaining anonymous, contact us and Amicus International Consulting.